-Addy Matney, Treasurer
+Addy Matney, Vice Chair

 Addy Matney is the senior executive consultant/vice president of community relations for TM Public Relations, and works with non-profits and community groups to strengthen capacity through strategic planning, board development and organizational assessment.
 Active in numerous non-profit organizations, Addy was chair of The Children's Museum of the Upstate board of directors from 2014 to 2015, and continues to serve on the board as past chair.
 She was also the 2015 chair of the Piedmont Health Foundation's board of directors and a member of the Transportation Study Task Force.
 In the past, she served the community working with Pendleton Place for Children and Families, the Circle of The Children's Museum and the Junior League of Greenville, and was a member of the Finance and Worship committees at Mauldin United Methodist Church.
 Addy graduated with honors from Clemson University with bachelor's degrees in political science and English.

 Amanda Warren is the Fund Development Director for LiveWell Greenville.
 Prior to working with LiveWell Greenville, she served as the Associate Director of Integrated Services for United Ministries, a long-standing nonprofit agency that serves and empowers those on the transformative journey to self-sufficiency.